sinricpro/help-docs/pages/troubleshooting.md

 * Always start by trying our example sketches, changing only the credentials.
 They have been thoroughly tested and are known to work correctly.

+* There's a known issue on ESP32 and ESP8266 WiFi being unstable when ADC is used.

 * Enable logging and check for errors, disconnections.
 To enable logs Sinric Pro SDK logs, add ``#define ENABLE_DEBUG`` to top of the sketch.

     * To enable ESP8266 logs, in Arduinio IDE: